The employer’s guide to Georgia workers’ comp insurance

 So, what does workers’ comp cover in Georgia?

-Workers’ comp pays for lost wages and medical expenses when a worker has an injury or illness related to their job.
-Employees can claim benefits for a wide range of injuries, from carpal tunnel syndrome to a broken leg to a sickness stemming from workplace chemical exposure.
-If the worst happens, workers’ comp will also pay death benefits.
+Employees can claim benefits for many injuries, from carpal tunnel syndrome to a broken leg to a sickness stemming from workplace chemical exposure.

 What should I do if my Georgia employee is injured and needs workers’ comp?